This is the featured image of the Add Sharpness to Your Piano Chord Progression blog article.

 ~Duplicated Piano Chord Progression (Processed With TS & Reverb)

-Finally, let’s hear how our piano chord progression layers sound solo and with the other elements of the full mix.
+Finally, let's hear how our piano chord progression layers sound solo and with the other elements of the whole mix.

 ~Piano Chord Progression Solo (Processed)